sttng/LegoToR/README.md

 ### Usage

-* **on Windows LDD must be closed, otherwise the tool can not read the db.lif file**
+* **on Windows LDD must be closed, otherwise the tool can not read the db.lif file !**

 #### Simple Usage